Hello World Tutorial#

 CLAUDE.md — Agent Behavior Instructions

-This file contains instructions that Claude reads on startup.
+This file contains instructions that the Osprey agent reads on startup.
 It defines how the agent should behave, what safety rules to follow, and how to format responses.
 Edit this file to customize your agent’s personality and behavior.

 Note

-The hello_world template also installs Claude Code hooks for
+The hello_world template also installs agent hooks for

 safety enforcement.
 These hooks run automatically before each tool call to